 It’s a matter of becoming aware of what your mind is up to, and calmly but firmly bringing it back to your point of focus.
-It’s a simple discipline.
+It’s as simple as that.

 Mindful meditation is not restricted to sitting in the lotus position on the floor – it can be practiced in a variety of ways.
 Some examples you might want to explore are body scan meditations, focusing on the breath, or observation of thoughts.
 Meditation is a skill and just like any other skill, it takes time and practice to develop.

 Mindfulness doesn’t have to be a chore.
 Any moment can be a mindful moment; all you need to do is remember to pay attention in the right way.